The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Introduction

 Therefore, we systematically review the deep learning based approaches of each element in the end-to-end face recognition, respectively.
 The review of each element covers many aspects: algorithm designs, evaluation metrics, datasets, performance comparisons, remaining challenges, and promising directions for future research.
-We hope this survey could bring helpful thoughts to one for better understanding of the big picture of end-to-end face recognition and deeper exploration in a systematic way.
+We hope this survey could bring helpful thoughts for better understanding of the big picture of end-to-end face recognition and deeper exploration in a systematic way.
+Specifically, the main contributions can be summarized as follows:

-Specifically, the main contributions can be summarized as follows: \begin{itemize} \item We provide a comprehensive survey of the recent advances of the elements in end-to-end deep face recognition, including face detection, face preprocessing, face representation. \item We discuss the three elements from many aspects: algorithm designs, evaluation metrics, datasets, and performance comparison ~\textit{etc}. \item We further collect the existing challenges and promising directions for each element to facilitate future research, and also discuss the future trends from the view of the holistic framework.
+\begin{itemize} \item {We provide a comprehensive survey of the elements of end-to-end deep face recognition.
+We review the recent advances of each element, respectively, and present elaborated categorizations of them to make the readers understand them in a systematic way.}

+\item {We review the three elements from many aspects: algorithm designs, evaluation metrics, datasets, and performance comparison.
+Moreover, we point out the effect of each element on its subsequent elements and the holistic system. }

+\item {We collect the existing challenges and promising directions for each element and its subcategories to facilitate the future research, and further discuss the major challenges and future trends from the view of the holistic framework. }

 \end{itemize}